LuoXiaoHeics/LuoXiaoHeics.github.io/_pages/about.md

 This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!

+During my doctoral studies, I had the fortune to collaborate with excellent scientists and researchers, such as Dr. Yingjie Li, Dr. Zihan Liu, Dr. Yafu Li, Dr. Jianhao Yan, Dr Zhen Yang, Professor Xuefeng Bai.
+If you have any interests in collaborating with me, please drop me an email.

 For more info
 ------